Trump: The Kremlin Candidate?: Release and reception

-The documentary first aired on the program Panorama on BBC One in the United Kingdom on 16 January 2017, four days before the Inauguration of Donald Trump.
+The documentary first aired on the programme Panorama on BBC One in the United Kingdom on 16 January 2017, four days before the Inauguration of Donald Trump.
 The program was made available on BBC iPlayer the same month.
 It was screened in Perugia, Italy on 6 April 2017 at the International Journalism Festival.
 Investigative journalists John Sweeney of the UK and Andrei Soldatov of Russia were in attendance at the screening.

 The Guardian reviewer Ali Catterall wrote that the program was among "Monday's best TV".
 Catterall wrote, "John Sweeney travels to Russia, Ukraine and the US to investigate the most laughably open secret of recent times – the Kremlin's marionette-like manipulation of American politics – and ponders that the only thing scarier than Trump and Putin's friendship will be their falling out."
 Radio Times reporter Jack Seale reviewed the documentary, writing, "Ahead of Friday's inauguration, John Sweeney's Panorama report focuses on Trump's admiration for Vladimir Putin, a trait that sailed close to treason over the festive period when the President-elect sided with Russia in a diplomatic row with the US."
 Seale pointed out the question posed by the documentary about the potential relationship between Trump and Putin, "What, Sweeney wonders, will happen when these two eerily similar hotheads inevitably fall out?"

 The National journalist Julie McDowall selected the documentary as "TV Pick of the Day".
 McDowall commented, "maybe we are about to see a US president, the most powerful man in the world, who could be cowed and ordered about by an aggressive Russia just because it apparently has a sex tape on him."
 Regarding the quality of Trump-Putin interactions, McDowall wrote, that the documentary "examines the relationship and asks if it is better for all if the two are buddies.
 If they fall out it could produce fall-out."
 Times Union contributor Lawrence White wrote, "John Sweeney investigates the Trump-Putin connection and what it may mean for the world's collective well being."
 White commented, "The details in the investigative report are shocking and alarming."

 On 17 January 2017, the Russian Embassy in London issued a statement critical of the documentary, where they called it, "another low in outright post-truth propaganda in the defense of the unsustainable status quo in Britain, US and worldwide."